omega-code/ion-slides-tabs/README.md

 # ion-slides-tabs

 This fork is an adaptation of the [JKnorr91 code](https://github.com/JKnorr91/ion-slide-box-tabs) using the new directive [ion-slides](http://ionicframework.com/docs/api/directive/ionSlides) instead of [ion-slide-box](http://ionicframework.com/docs/api/directive/ionSlideBox).

 All credits and thanks to [JKnorr91](https://github.com/JKnorr91).

+Changes:

+* Replaced ion-slide-box directive with ion-slides.
+* Centralized the active tab. (when possible)
+* Updated the demos to Ionic v1.3.1

 This Directive adds Tabs for the Ionic Slidebox with moving indicator at the bottom.